HBOS whistleblower hits out at bank regulators

 But he is adamant about one thing.
 "The regulators and other enforcement agencies, for example the Serious Fraud Office, have totally failed us in holding people who have committed wrongdoing to account."

-The SFO declined to comment, while the Financial Services Authority (FSA) says it has taken "tough actions" and was prepared to challenge the banks.'No will'
+The SFO declined to comment, while the Financial Services Authority (FSA) says it has taken "tough actions" and was prepared to challenge the banks.

 Former City correspondent and current BBC presenter Peter Day has pointed to the Big Bang of 1986, which marked the deregulation of the financial markets, as a turning point for the City of London.